 Check out the most important metrics for your site

 Who visits your site?
 What is the number of daily average visitors?
 Where these people come from?
 Where are they from?
 Which are the most visited pages?
-These and a lot of questions can be answered with the help of Google Analytics Tool.
+These and a lot of questions can be answered with the help of the Google Analytics Tool.

 Google Analytics is a powerful tool that can help you to track metrics and watch the performance of your website.
-With detailed reports and a simple to use interface, Analytics also has the bonus of being free.
+With detailed reports and simple to use interface, Analytics also has the bonus of being free.

 So here we feature the advantages of Google Analytics Tool you should know!

 On the main reports, Analytics shows the number of visits to your site.
-The graphs show the numbers per day and percentage of new visitors or had already entered the site sometimes.
+The graphs show the numbers per day and the percentage of new visitors or had already entered the site sometimes.
 Remember that counting only starts from the time the tracking code is applied, old data is not recovered.

 Besides the number of visits, Analytics provides a number of metrics that provide a broader understanding of the public that visits the website.
 Check out: